Pia007/PricingToggle/README.md

 ### What I learned

-I am continue to learn HTML, CSS and JS.
-In this challenged I had worked on manipulating the DOM.
+I'm continuing to learn HTML, CSS and JS.
+In this challenge, I had worked on manipulating the DOM.

 ### Continued development